Glossary

 Medical and surgical treatment for disorders and diseases of the female reproductive and urinary systems.

-A hospital, clinic, physician or other facility that provides health care services.
+A hospital, clinic, physician or other facility that provides healthcare services.

 Health cost summary